 For the vast majority of my adult life, I have been alone.
 I’ve only ever had one “real” boyfriend (after having briefly dated a not-nice man).
 That boyfriend became my husband and taught me what love was.
 Before meeting my husband, I dated quite a bit in the (seemingly necessary) search for love.
 I had countless first dates and maybe a dozen second dates.
 I can count on one hand the number of third dates.
 I was picky.
 I knew what I was looking for in a partner and I wasn’t about to waste my time with someone I knew wasn’t for me.

 Some of my family and friends were rather vocal about my pickiness and many felt that I was being too picky – it was better to be with someone who wasn’t perfect than to be alone.
 There were views that I would “learn to love” someone or that I would “die alone” if I didn’t settle down.
 There were even those who felt that, at the very least, I needed to find someone for a purely physical relationship.

 But I was adamant that I would rather be alone than be with someone I didn’t love.

-There was a great amount of shock and disbelief when I announced that I not only met a man, but that I was getting married.
+There was a great amount of shock and disbelief when I announced that I had not only met a man but that I was getting married.
 No one expected that.
 (Heck, to be honest, even I didn’t expect it!)
 And when my family and friends met the man who held my heart, they understood why I wanted to wait.
 They understood that I was holding out for perfection.
 (No, he wasn’t perfect, but we were perfect for each other.)

 About a year after Paul died, many people began to tell me it was time to start dating again; it was time to find someone new to spend my life with.
 A couple of “well-meaning” women I know even set up dating profiles without my knowledge in a bid to find me love.
 And I won’t even get into the people who tried to set me up with a married man to address my “physical needs”.

 And it seems that the more time that passes the more adamant some people are that I need to start dating again.